Future-proofing public transit services

 What we did

 HSL is a technologically mature organisation and already has a large amount of background information on the subject.
-We started by co-creating a comprehensive list of megatrends as well as public transportation and ticketing and payment trends with an impact on how society functions, different ways of travelling, and ticket payment and validation methods.
+We started by co-creating a comprehensive list of megatrends as well as public transportation, ticketing and payment trends with an impact on how society functions, different ways of travelling, and ticket payment and validation methods.
 The project’s aim was to create scenario materials that could later be used to help passengers participate in the process.

 Next, we facilitated the first workshop with the HSL team consisting of customer experience and design, sales and technology experts.
 The team voted for the most significant trends to start creating scenarios with.
 The teams analysed the trend sets we had collected and selected the ones that seemed most important to their design problem.
 We formulated these as key topics and built a future chart, where we outlined possible outcomes for each topic.